What is agentic AI in 2026, and why it is different from prompting.

 A chatbot answers a question.
 An AI agent completes a job: it takes a goal, plans the steps, uses tools and data to execute them, and only comes back to a human when something needs judgement.
 Agentic AI is the discipline of building, coordinating and supervising those agents so they work reliably inside a real business.

-That shift changes what employers need from training.
-Prompt skills still matter, but the teams creating measurable ROI in 2026 are the ones who can take a process like invoice triage, customer enquiries or report production and hand it to a governed agent, then prove to a manager (or an auditor) that the agent is behaving.
-That is what this apprenticeship trains people to do.
+That is the shift that matters in 2026.
+Prompt skills still help, but the teams creating measurable ROI now are the ones who can take a process like invoice triage, customer enquiries or report production and hand it to a governed agent, then prove to a manager (or an auditor) that the agent is behaving.
+Prompting makes one person faster.
+Agentic AI changes how the work itself gets done.

 Design and build AI agents